 - Trouble thinking and speaking

-A stroke happens suddenly, usually with little warning.
+A stroke happens suddenly – and usually with little warning.
 Signs of a stroke include:

-- Trouble walking, dizziness, or loss of balance
+- Sudden trouble walking, dizziness, or loss of balance

 - Sudden confusion, trouble speaking, or trouble understanding

 - Sudden trouble seeing in one or both eyes

-- Feeling numb or weak in the face, arm, or leg, especially on one side of the body
+- Sudden numbness or weakness in the face, arm, or leg – especially on one side of the body

 Stroke is a medical emergency.
-Call 911 right away if you or someone you are with has signs of stroke.
-The chances of survival and recovery from a stroke are better if you get emergency treatment immediately.
+Call 911 right away if you or someone else has signs of stroke.
+Your chances of survival and recovery from a stroke are better if you get emergency treatment immediately.